satvikahuja/Snake_Game/README.md

-This is a Classic Snake Game which is made using Turtle Library.
+This is a Classic nostalgic Snake game we all played in our childhood,made using turtle library
-Currently Not uploaded full project